 If you don't know already, pickle juice is great to boost the flavor in potato salad, brine meats, and even add a little interest to your cocktails.
 However, it's greatest contribution to the culinary world might be its ability to make your homemade bread tangy and fluffy.

 Instead of adding warm water to proof your yeast, try substituting pickle juice.
-The results are shockingly delicious.
+The results from this cooking hack are shockingly delicious.
 Get the recipe here.

 Have to feed a crowd for breakfast?
 Sheet pan eggs are your new best friend.
 Simply mix like you would scramble, pour onto a sheet pan, and bake until the desired consistency is reached.

-Cut out portions in fun shapes with cookie cutters or a biscuit cutter, and you’ll have about 12 egg sandwiches ready at once.
+Cut out portions in fun shapes with cookie cutters or a biscuit cutter, and you'll have about 12 egg sandwiches ready at once.
 Find the full tutorial for this food hack at Food52.
 Cook up some crispy bacon with them if you really want to add a side, but it's not necessary!